adam-hurwitz/crypto-oi/arweave/akord.md

 #### Keyboard shortcuts for basic actions (P2)

-<p style="text-align: center; font-style: italic">This is not technical advice.
-Always read the official documentation and do your own research.</p>
+<p style="text-align: center; font-style: italic">This information is not financial or technical advice.
+Always consult a financial professional and do your own research.</p>